JanHerca/urantiapedia/output/wikijs/en/article/The_Arena/The_Arena_2019_winter.md

 The purpose of this essay is to offer for consideration a number of educational imperatives to guide us, as early recipients of the new truths revealed in _The Urantia Book_, in the implementation of an educational strategy designed to foster the transition in human consciousness from our fourth revelatory epoch to the fifth.
 One aspect of this educational strategy addresses how we choose to deal with the risk typically associated with the challenge of integrating new revelatory truth while minimizing its dilution and contamination by past religious beliefs, symbols, practices, and institutions.
 A Melchizedek observes:

 > _You who today enjoy the advantages of the art of printing little understand how difficult it was to perpetuate truth during these earlier times; how easy it was to lose sight of a new doctrine from one generation to another.
 There was always a tendency for the new doctrine to become absorbed into the older body of religious teaching and magical practice.
-A new revelation is always contaminated by the older evolutionary beliefs._ [[UB 93:7.4](/en/The_Urantia_Book/93#p7_4)] emphasis added
+A new revelation is always contaminated by the older evolutionary beliefs._ <a id="a194_436"></a>[[UB 93:7.4](/en/The_Urantia_Book/93#p7_4)] emphasis added

 **Premise: An Educational Strategy for The Fifth Epoch**